 idiopathic: of unknown cause

-(Note that the three verses of this "brief saga" can be found in more readily legible format on the blog "Daily Illustrated Nonsense" by clicking HERE.)
+(Note that the three stanzas of this "brief saga" can be found in more readily legible format on the blog "Daily Illustrated Nonsense" by clicking HERE.)

 GENERAL DIRECTIONS FOR WEB-EXPLORERS: